An improvement framework to reduce community musculoskeletal waits while delivering best outcomes and experience

 • Provide timely and clear information to support patients waiting for community MSK services once a referral from primary or secondary care is received, including access to supported self-management and peer support.

-• Collect and report on measurable indicators in NHS England’s community health services monthly situation report and as directed by the priorities and operational planning guidance 2023/24 regarding waiting times for patients.
+• Collect and report on measurable indicators in NHS England’s community health services monthly situation report.

 • Formulate a recovery plan where the waiting list for priority patients exceeds the two-week threshold and/or the waiting list for non-priority patients exceeds 12 weeks.